Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Introduction

 The improved holographic QCD (IHQCD) model, developed in \cite{Kiritsis_first1, Kiritsis_first2, Kiritsis_long, Kiritsis_compwithdata} (for a review cf.\ \cite{Kiritsis}) is a particularly successful realisation of such a setting.
 The potential of IHQCD \cite{Kiritsis_compwithdata} was constructed to match the t'Hooft limit Yang-Mills $\beta$ function to two-loop order (which determines the functional form and two parameters) in the near-conformal (small t'Hooft coupling) region, while the zero-temperature (large t'Hooft coupling) behavior is fixed by demanding confinement and a linear glueball spectrum.
 A potential smoothly interpolating between the two asymptotic regions was shown in \cite{Kiritsis_compwithdata} to well reproduce the $N_c = 3$ Yang-Mills plasma equation of state \cite{Boyd}, where remaining free parameters were fixed by comparing to the latent heat and scaled pressure from the lattice.
 Within IHQCD, zero-temperature confining geometries exhibit a first-order thermodynamic phase transition \cite{Kiritsis_long}.

 A different type of dilaton potentials was considered in \cite{Gubser}, where near the boundary the potential accounts for a massive scalar field and the spacetime asymptotes to pure $AdS_5$.
 The potential parameters were matched to the velocity of sound as suggested by the hadron resonance gas model and the dimension of $\text{Tr} \, F^2$ at a finite scale \cite{Gubser_PRL} and reproduce the velocity of sound of 2+1 flavor QCD, whereas in \cite{Noronha} the matching to the SU(3) Yang-Mills equation of state \cite{Boyd} has been accomplished.
 In IHQCD, the marginal operator dual to $\phi$ is $\text{Tr}\, F^2$ \cite{Kiritsis_first1}, while in \cite{Gubser,Gubser_PRL} and here the dual operator $\mathcal{O}$ is interpreted as a relevant deformation of the boundary theory Lagrangian.
-In \cite{Mei}, instead of the dilaton potential, an ansatz for a metric function of the five-dimensional gravity action is selected and consequences for the boundary theory are explored.
+In \cite{Mei}, instead of the dilaton potential, an ansatz for a metric function of the five-dimensional gravity action is selected and consequences for the boundary theory are explored (Such an approach suffers however from the conceptual shortcoming that the dilaton potential and thus the action depend on the temperature, while, according to the gauge/gravity duality, the bulk action should be independent of the boundary theory state).

 The previous benchmark lattice data \cite{Boyd} (up to $4.5 T_c$) and further SU($N_c$) data for $N_c \le 8$ \cite{Panero} (up to $3.5T_c$) and $N_c \le 6$ \cite{DattaGupta} (up to $4T_c$) are for $N_c = 3$ now supplemented and extended up to $1000T_c$ \cite{WuppertalBp}.
 Here we are going to adjust precisely the dilaton potential to the new lattice data \cite{WuppertalBp} in the temperature range up to $10T_c$, thus catching the strong-coupling regime, as envisaged as relevant also in \cite{Kajantie}.
 We discard completely a recourse to the $\beta$ function.
 Such an approach can be considered as a convenient parameterization of the equation of state.
 Once the potential is adjusted, it qualifies for further studies, e.g.\ of transport coefficients.
 Our goal is accordingly the quantification of the bulk viscosity in the LHC relevant region, in particular near to $T_c^+$, and a comparison with results of the quasiparticle model \cite{Bluhm}.